Reta Mays: Arrest, trial, and conviction

 In July 2020, Mays was arrested and charged with the murders of eight individuals.
 The charges were later reduced to seven second-degree murders and one count of intent to commit murder involving the death of the 92-year-old United States Navy veteran Russell R. Posey Sr., who died two weeks after he had been injected with insulin.
 Prosecutors stated that there were approximately twenty suspicious deaths while Mays worked at the hospital, but charges were brought only for the cases that were believed to have sufficient evidence.

-On July 14, 2020, Mays pleaded guilty in the U.S. District Court of the Northern District of Clarksburg to seven counts of second-degree murder and one count of attempted murder.
+On July 14, 2020, Mays pleaded guilty in the United States District Court for the Northern District of West Virginia in Clarksburg to seven counts of second-degree murder and one count of attempted murder.
 By pleading guilty to all of the charges, Mays waived the right to have the case presented to a grand jury.
 Mays wept openly in court and admitted that she had murdered the patients.
 Mays offered no motive but claimed to be taking medication for post-traumatic stress disorder (PTSD).
 She was held in custody at the West Virginia Regional Jail and Correctional Facility until her sentencing.
 An interview with Mays after her guilty plea was included in a report, released after the sentencing by the Department of Veterans Affairs' Office of Inspector General, that detailed deficiencies at the hospital.
 In it, she stated she administered that insulin to patients that she believed were suffering so that they could pass away "gently."
 She also stated that she had great stress and chaos in both her personal and professional life and that her actions gave her a sense of control.

-On May 11, 2021, Mays was sentenced to seven consecutive life sentences, plus 20 years, during a three-hour-long hearing the United States District Court for the Northern District of West Virginia in Clarksburg by U.S. District Judge Thomas Kleeh.
+On May 11, 2021, Mays was sentenced to seven consecutive life sentences, plus 20 years, during a three-hour-long hearing at the United States District Court for the Northern District of West Virginia in Clarksburg by U.S. District Judge Thomas Kleeh.
 Mays is ineligible for parole.

 During the sentencing, Mays, in tears, gave a brief statement: "There’s no words I can say that can offer the families any comfort.
 I can only say I’m sorry for the pain I caused them and my family."
 In addition to her sentence, Mays was ordered to pay 172,624.96 to the victims' families, the VA Hospital, Medicare, and insurance companies.
 The judge, speaking directly to Mays, stated, "Several times your counsels made the point that you shouldn't be considered a monster.
 Respectfully, I disagree with that.
 You are the worst kind.
 You're the monster that no one sees coming."

 In July 2021, Mays was transferred to the low-security Federal Correctional Institution, Aliceville in Alabama.
-U.S. District Judge Thomas Kleeh had initially recommended that Mays be placed at Federal Medical Center, Carswell, in Fort Worth, Texas, so that she could receive mental health treatment there.
+U.S. District Judge Thomas Kleeh had recommended that Mays be placed at Federal Medical Center, Carswell, in Fort Worth, Texas, so that she could receive mental health treatment there; the BOP ultimately assigned her to Aliceville.
 Since Mays' guilty pleas, the federal government has settled civil lawsuits with the families of 10 victims.